xofc/my_scd30/README.md

 [33]: 	0x0342
 ...
 ```
-But was not able to get the CO2 values (It should be possible but I don't know what to do).
+But was not able to get the CO2 values (It should be possible but I don't know how).

 # Raspberry Pi configuration
 One has to use 'sudo [raspi-config](https://www.raspberrypi.com/documentation/computers/configuration.html)' to enable the serial link (but not the login process on it).
-To be able to write on /dev/ttyS0 (gpio pins 8 & 10) as a normal user, it must be member of the 'dialout' group ($ sudo adduser $USER dialout).
-A possibility to test the serial link is to use [minicom(1)](https://manpages.ubuntu.com/manpages/impish/man1/minicom.1.html) and to short-cut Rx & Tx.
+To be able to write on /dev/ttyS0 ([gpio pins](https://www.tutorialspoint.com/raspberry_pi/raspberry_pi_gpio_connector.htm) 8 & 10) as a normal user, it must be member of the 'dialout' group ($ sudo adduser $USER dialout).
+A possibility to test the serial link is to use [minicom(1)](https://manpages.ubuntu.com/manpages/impish/man1/minicom.1.html) and to short-cut the Rx & Tx pins.
 Setting up minicom is a little bit tricky as, by default, hardware handshaking seems to be enabled.